Dpdl (Dynamic Packet Definition Language)

 println("ebedded python exit code: " + exit_code);

-Embedded C code
+Embedding C code

-Example Dpdl script with embedded C code:
+Example Dpdl script with embedded C code (interpreted):

 # main